 Neuroplasticity refers to the brain’s ability to constantly lay down new pathways for neural communication and to rearrange existing ones throughout life.

-Use it or lose it, and now, we can now add: use it and grow some more.
+Use it or lose it.
+Use it and grow some more.

 Since the 1960’s, there has been a growing body of evidence that new nerve cells are born in particular regions of the brain throughout your life.